Posted on

 Janet works next door at Car Dealership B. She also sells a $70,000 BMW, a $40,000 Chrysler, and a $15,000 Toyota.
 She receives $1,000 for her role in selling the BMW and $600 for selling the Chrysler, but only $200 for selling the Toyota.
 She is receiving commission payments.

 Some car salespeople, however, are paid hourly or on a salary.
-They are paid the same amount, regardless of how many cars they sell.
+Payment remains the same regardless of how many cars sold.

-Finally, there are plenty of car salespeople who make a base hourly or salaried rate, plus commissioned or piece-rate compensation for their sales.
+Finally, there are plenty of car salespeople in California who make a base hourly or salaried rate, plus commissioned or piece-rate compensation for any sales.

-Do car dealerships have to pay their salespeople minimum hourly wage?
+Do car dealerships have to pay me a minimum hourly wage?

-Even if they earn commission pay, car salesmen may be entitled to an hourly rate of at least the minimum wage if they are non-exempt employees.
+Even if you earn commission pay, you may be entitled to an hourly rate of at least the minimum wage if you are a non-exempt employee.

-In California, non-exempt employees are not exempted from labor laws and the Fair Labor Standards Act (FLSA).
-Therefore, they are entitled to:
+If you are non-exempt in California, you are not exempted from labor laws and the Fair Labor Standards Act (FLSA).
+Therefore, you are entitled to:

-Whether a car salesman is an exempt or a non-exempt employee depends on whether they are an inside or an outside salesperson.
+Whether you are an exempt or a non-exempt employee depends on whether you are an inside or an outside salesperson.

 Only a few car sales professionals are exempt as an outside salesperson.
-To be exempt in this way, the employee has to:
+To be exempt in this way, you have to:

-- regularly spend more than half of his or her working time away from the car dealership, and
+- regularly spend more than half of your working time away from the car dealership, and

 - sell or obtain orders for products or services.4

 Most car salespeople who are exempt are inside salespeople.
-To be exempt in this way, employees have to:
+To be exempt in this way in California, you have to:

 - earn at least 1.5 times the minimum wage, and

-- earn more than half of their compensation through commissions.5
+- earn more than half of your compensation through commissions.5

-If a car salesperson does not meet these requirements, then they are non-exempt employees.
-If they are non-exempt, then they are entitled to an hourly wage of at least the applicable minimum wage standard.
+If you do not meet these requirements, then you are a non-exempt employee.
+If you are non-exempt, then you are entitled to an hourly wage of at least the applicable minimum wage standard.

 How does this impact rest or meal breaks or overtime?

-If a salesperson at a car business is a non-exempt worker, they are not just entitled to an hourly pay of at least the minimum wage: They are also entitled to overtime and paid meal and rest breaks.
+If you are a non-exempt worker at a California car dealership, you are not just entitled to an hourly pay of at least the minimum wage: You are also entitled to overtime and paid meal and rest breaks.